karyanloh/-Raddit/journals/mack.md

 ## January 13, 2023 F
 Today I worked on:
-    -
+    - planning for comments and votes on posts

 ## January 16, 2023 M
 Today I worked on:
+    - editing code
+    - pseudocoding comments for posts
-    -
+    - pseudocoding votes for posts

 ## January 17, 2023 T
 Today I worked on:
+    - creating comments on posts in the BE
-    - BE comments
+    - editing styling for FE comments

 ## January 18, 2023 W
 Today I worked on: